rivernuthead/rivernuthead/README.md

-- 👋 Hi, I’m Enrico Pandrin, PhD candidate at the University of Trento.
+- 👋 Hi, I’m Enrico Pandrin, research fellow at the University of Trento.
 - 👀 I’m interested in rivers, water resources and management.
 - 🌱 I’m currently learning data analysis and working on sediment transport processes in gravel bed rivers.
 - 💞️ I’m looking to collaborate on data analysis tools and statistics.